 Bioinformatics requires scalable secure storage as well as high-capacity computing for analysis and interpretation of research data.
 Application development also has an important role providing integration and customization services.

 The requirements are expensive and can stymie budget-restricted public-health groups, universities, laboratories, medical centers and other stewards of medical research.
-But the cloud is making a difference not only in affordability but also by expanding what’s possible.
+But the cloud is making a difference not only in affordability but also by expanding what’s possible in the health and life sciences sector.

 - Aggregate Parkinson’s exome data from 10+ research sites with different requirements for permissions and sharing

-- Aggregate publically available high-quality neurologically normal control data
+- Aggregate publicly available high-quality neurologically normal control data

 - Use cloud infrastructure and analytics pipelines